Public libraries play a key role in ensuring

 Ohio Ready to Read Supports Your Early Literacy Activities

-Learn about Ohio's new Kindergarten Readiness Assessment, which will replace the KRA-L in fall 2014.
+Learn about Ohio's Kindergarten Readiness Assessment, which replaced the KRA-L beginning with the 2014-15 school year.

 Ohio Public Libraries and Student Learning gets public librarians up to speed on Common Core/Ohio's New Learning Standards, the Third Grade Reading Guarantee, and other developments in PreK-12 education policy and practice.
-Learn about the new initiatives and what your library can do to support students, parents, and teachers.
+Learn about these initiatives and what your library can do to support students, parents, and teachers.

 Storytime Crosswalk Connections (PDF), created by Ohio librarian Cheilon Preston, youth services coordinator at the Chillicothe and Ross County Public Library, is an easy-to-use tipsheet with an example activity or idea for matching each of the Six Skills from ECRR1 with each of the Five Practices from ECRR2.
 It supplements the Ohio Early Literacy Crosswalk, which cross-references ECRR and other early-literacy frameworks.
-A good companion is our new (spring 2014) ORTR Booklist (PDF), which sorts good books under each of the Six Skills AND Five Practices, so every book on the list supports both a skill and a practice.
+A good companion is the ORTR Booklist (PDF), which sorts good books under each of the Six Skills AND Five Practices, so every book on the list supports both a skill and a practice.
 This booklist was created by Brenda Guggenbiller, youth services supervisor at the Ashland Public Library.

 Find an expanded listing of compilations of early literacy research, and tools to help you make the case for your early literacy work, on the Research and Advocacy page.

 Download Grab and Go Literacy Station templates for the Five Practices.

 Learn a lot about ORTR in two minutes by viewing our Prezi overview.